faerber-lab/faerber-lab.github.io/_pages/profiles.md

 layout: profiles
 permalink: /team/
 title: team
-description: Group members, including Postdoc and PhD students.
+description: Research group members, including postdocs and PhD students.
 nav: true
-nav_order: 3
+nav_order: 2

 profiles:
   # if you want to include more than one profile, just replicate the following block